 NHS 111 is a 24 hour service, 365 days a year.
 Calls are free from both landline and mobile.

 SystmOnline is a web-based service through SystemOne that will allow patients to cancel appointments, view/request prescriptions and send registration requests to us.

 To register please follow the link on the right hand side of the screen.
 Patients not registered with SystmOnline will still be able to cancel appointments and request prescriptions via the forms on the website.

 Are you in need of a place to go, or wanting to meet new people?
 Come and have a chat, a cuppa and a couple of games of bingo here at Littlewick.
 Everyone welcome!
-For more information ask for Ann-Marie or Beth at reception.
+For more information ask for Ann-Marie at reception.

 Intercare are a charity whose work involves sending off unused medications and supplies to Africa where millions of people have to go without treatment for everyday illnesses due to of lack of basic medications.
 Intercare supports 121 health units across Africa in Ghana, Cameroon, Tanzania, Zambia, Sierra Leone and Malawi.
 The charity has sent more than £10 million worth of medicines to these countries so far.
 The charity can accept complete strips of tablets within their original packaging, inhalers, injections which do not require refrigeration, creams, eye drops/ointments, dressings and bandages.
 All medicines need at least 15 months shelf life.
 Unfortunately the charity cannot accept controlled drugs, glass bottles, liquids, incomplete strips of tablets, items requiring refrigeration and used syringes or needles.

 Littlewick needs your further help to help us support this charity.
 Towards the start of the year we sent off our first package containing approximately £200 worth of medication/supplies.
 On the 6th August 2013 we sent our second consignment containing 3 large boxes which we are really proud of.